-• Long-Term Debt - net decreased primarily due to \$5.4 million of the scheduled principal payments for 2017.
-At December 31, 2017, the Agency had bonds outstanding of \$24.7 million with maturities through 2021.
+- Long-Term Debt net decreased primarily due to \$5.7 million of the scheduled principal payments for 2018.
+At December 31, 2018, the Agency had bonds outstanding of \$19.0 million with maturities through 2021. - Current liabilities decreased primarily due to lower fuel billings from SMUD for November and December 2018.